tagline: From openSUSE

 The components enclosed in brackets are not required, thus the simplest way to execute zypper is to type its name followed by a command.
+See zypper help for a list of general options and all commands.
+To get help for a specific command, type zypper help command.
 For example, to apply needed patches to the system type:

 Additionally, you can choose from one or more global options by typing them just before the command: (run the command, but don't ask me anything, decide on your own)